-- the scope, progress, results and costs of our preclinical studies and clinical trials, in particular our Phase 3 COVID-19 SUNRISE-3 clinical trial and our Phase 2 HCV clinical trial; - the timing of and costs associated with discovery, license or acquisition of a protease inhibitor or another direct acting antiviral product candidate to combine with bemnifosbuvir and develop for the treatment of patients with COVID-19; - the timing of, and the costs involved in, obtaining marketing approvals for our current and future product candidates in regions where we choose to commercialize any products; - the number of future product candidates and potential additional indications that we may pursue and their development requirements;

-- the stability, scale, yield and cost of manufacturing our product candidates for clinical trials, in preparation for regulatory approval and in preparation for commercialization; - the costs of commercialization activities for any approved product candidate to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs, timing and changes in pharmaceutical pricing and reimbursement infrastructure which are anticipated as a result of the enactment of the Inflation Reduction Act of 2022 (IRA) and other legislation and regulations that may be subsequently enacted; - our ability to compete with other therapies in the indications we target; - the extent to which we in-license or acquire rights to products, product candidates or technologies in addition to ruzasvir; - the continued growth of our headcount and associated costs as we expand our research and development capabilities and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications and maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property-related claims; and - the continued costs of operating as a public company.
+- the scope, progress, results and costs of our preclinical studies and clinical trials, in particular our Phase 3 COVID-19 SUNRISE-3 clinical trial and our current Phase 2 and potentially later stage Phase 3 clinical development of the combination of bemnifosbuvir and ruzasvir for the treatment of HCV; - the timing of and costs associated with discovery, license or acquisition of a protease inhibitor or another direct acting antiviral product candidate to combine with bemnifosbuvir and develop for the treatment of patients with COVID-19; - the timing of, and the costs involved in, obtaining marketing approvals for our current and future product candidates in regions where we choose to commercialize any products; - the number of future product candidates and potential additional indications that we may pursue and their development requirements: - the stability, scale, yield and cost of manufacturing our product candidates for clinical trials, in preparation for regulatory approval and in preparation for commercialization; - the costs of commercialization activities for any approved product candidate to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs, timing and changes in pharmaceutical pricing and reimbursement infrastructure resulting from the enactment of the Inflation Reduction Act of 2022 (IRA) and other legislation and regulations that may be subsequently enacted; - our ability to compete with other therapies in the indications we target; - the extent to which we in-license or acquire rights to products, product candidates or technologies in addition to ruzasvir; - the continued growth of our headcount and associated costs as we expand our research and development capabilities and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications and maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property-related claims; and - the continued costs of operating as a public company.

 Currently, we do not have any committed external source of funds or other support and we cannot be certain that additional funding will be available on acceptable terms, or at all.
-In recent years, COVID-19, macroeconomic trends and geopolitical events, including civil or political unrest (such as the ongoing war between Ukraine and Russia), have resulted in significant disruption of global financial markets.
-In addition, recent or future market volatility, increased inflation and higher interest rates, if sustained, may increase our cost of financing and may restrict our access to potential sources of future liquidity.
+In recent years, COVID-19, macroeconomic trends and geopolitical events, including civil or political unrest and terrorism, have resulted in significant disruption of global financial markets.
+In addition, recent or future market volatility, increased inflation and high interest rates, if sustained, may increase our cost of financing and may restrict our access to potential sources of future liquidity.
 If we are unable to raise additional capital in sufficient amounts, on terms acceptable to us, or on a timely basis, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or other research and development initiatives.